spring-media/terraform-provider-awsmt/README.md

 ## Documentation

-You can find the documentation about the provider, and its data sources [here](https://registry.terraform.io/providers/spring-media/awsmt/latest/docs).
+You can find the documentation about the provider, its resources and its data sources [here](https://registry.terraform.io/providers/spring-media/awsmt/latest/docs).
-For the resources documentation check Github.

 ## Building the Provider